Robust estimation of risks from small samples: Robust inference of distributions

-Eqs.~\eqref{eq:simpleDefComplete} provide an intuitive understanding of the method that has been developed in the preceding sections.
-The interval $I$ is partitioned into $N+1$ closed intervals with boundaries at the observed points $\{x_i\}_{i=1}^N$.
-Each of these \emph{intervals} is assigned a random estimated weight $W_i$, drawn from a Dirichlet distribution.
+The fact that the robust posterior distribution $\mathcal{F}_n^{\diamond}$ can be expressed in this simple manner has significant implications.
+Eq.~\eqref{eq:Fsimplified} provides an intuitive understanding of the method that has been developed.
+The interval $I$ is partitioned into $n+1$ closed intervals with boundaries at the observed points $\{x_i\}_{i=1}^N$.
+Each of these \emph{intervals} is assigned a random weight $W_i$, drawn from a Dirichlet distribution.
 Note that this Dirichlet distribution with $N+1$ unit parameters is in fact the uniform distribution on the unit simplex $\Delta^N$, as can be seen from Eqs.~\eqref{eq:DirichletDistributionDefinition} and \eqref{eq:unitsimplexdefinition}.

 Although a specific probability distribution governs the probability mass assigned to each interval, the method provides no guidance regarding the way this mass is distributed \emph{within} each interval.
 This dichotomy can be interpreted as follows.
 The limited number of observations can only provide meaningful information about the large scale features (probability associated with intervals) of the probability distribution $F_X^*$.
 Without additional observations or assumptions no substantiated statements can be made about the features of $F_X^*$ on a smaller scale.